CALL01353 659999

 Blue shark in the Azores

-Diving in the azure waters around the breathtaking Azores archipelago is only possible by liveaboard for a few months each year.
+Diving in the azure waters around the breathtaking Azores archipelago is only possible for a few months each year.
 We recommend diving there between June and October when average water temperatures are in the low 20s, visibility peaks and mobula rays gather around seamounts.
 The rewards are endless, from exploring the volcanic islands, arches and caves to encounters with some of the world’s largest pelagics and marine mammals.
-Playful dolphins, blue and mako sharks and whale sharks (August) are all frequently sighted here.
-It’s also not unheard of to hear whales while diving.
+Playful dolphins, grouper, mobula rays and whale sharks (August) are all frequently seen here, with sightings of blue and mako shark possible.
+Whales also gather here, and you may even hear their song underwater if you're very lucky!

 5. Bonaire